isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 ### Inventory Verification with [!DNL Ads.txt] Support

-[[!DNL Ads.txt] ([!DNL Authorized Digital Sellers])](https://iabtechlab.com/ads-txt) is an initiative launched by the [Interactive Advertising Bureau] ([!DNL IAB]) in June 2017 to facilitate the proper representation of inventory on the open market, thereby combatting illegitimate sources of traffic and domain spoofing.
-Participating publishers and distributors publicly declare the companies authorized to sell their digital inventory, and the nature of those relationships, by maintaining an `ads.txt page at the top level of the domain (such as `example.com/ads.txt`).
+[[!DNL Ads.txt], which stands for [!DNL Authorized Digital Sellers]](https://iabtechlab.com/ads-txt) is an initiative launched by the [!DNL Interactive Advertising Bureau] ([!DNL IAB]) in June 2017 to facilitate the proper representation of inventory on the open market, thereby combatting illegitimate sources of traffic and domain spoofing.
+Participating publishers and distributors publicly declare the companies authorized to sell their digital inventory, and the nature of those relationships, by maintaining an `ads.txt` page at the top level of the domain (such as `example.com/ads.txt`).

 DSP supports [!DNL ads.txt] by reading each publisher's `ads.txt` file and giving you the option to purchase only from verified [!DNL ads.txt] sellers.
 For example, by matching the sellers we see accessing `nytimes.com` to the New York Times' `ads.txt` file, we can identify which are legitimate and which are not, and we'll block the offenders if the placement is configured to purchase only from verified sellers. <!-- can we actually mention NY Times? -->